Brownie (folklore): Hobs and hearth spirits

 Especially in Yorkshire and Lancashire, brownies are known as "Hobs" due to their association with the hearth.
 Like brownies, Hobs would leave forever if presented with clothing.
 A Hob in Runswick Bay in North Yorkshire was said to live in a natural cave known as the "Hob-Hole", where parents would bring their children for the Hob to cure them of whooping cough.
 The Holman Clavel Inn in Somerset is also said to be inhabited by a mischievous Hob named Charlie.
 The story was recorded by the folklorist R. L. Tongue in 1964 immediately after he heard it from a woman who lived next door to the inn.
 Everyone in the locality knew about Charlie and he was believed to sit on the beam of holly wood over the fire, which was known as the "clavvy" or "clavey".
-Once, when the woman was having dinner with a local farmer, the servants set the table at the inn with "silver and linen", but, as soon as they left the room and came back, Charlie had put all the table settings back where they had come from because he did not like the farmer she was meeting with.
+Once, when the woman was having dinner with a local farmer, the servants set the table at the inn with "silver and linen".
+As soon as they left the room and came back, Charlie had put all the table settings back where they had come from, because he did not like the farmer she was meeting with.

 Hobs are sometimes also known as "Lobs".
 Lob-Lie-by-the-Fire is the name of a large brownie who was said to perform farm labour.
 In Scotland, a similar hearth spirit was known as the Wag-at-the-Wa.
 The Wag-at-the-Wa was believed to sit on the pothook and it was believed that swinging the pothook served as an invitation for him to come visit.
 He was believed to pester idle servants, but he was said to enjoy the company of children.

 He is described as a hideous, short-legged old man with a long tail who always dressed in a red coat and blue breeches with an old nightcap atop his head and a bandage around his face, since he was constantly plagued by toothache.
 He also sometimes wore a grey cloak.
 He was often reported to laugh alongside the rest of the family if they were laughing, but he was strongly opposed to the family drinking any beverages with more alcohol content than home-brewed ale.
 He is said to have fled before the sign of the cross.